dxdw2021/cline/old_docs/mcp/mcp-server-from-scratch.md

 # Building Custom MCP Servers From Scratch Using Cline: A Comprehensive Guide

-This guide provides a comprehensive walkthrough of building a custom MCP (Model Context Protocol) server from scratch, leveraging the powerful AI capabilities of Cline.
+This guide provides a comprehensive walkthrough of building a custom MCP (Model Context Protocol) server from scratch, leveraging the powerful AI capabilities of cline.
 The example used will be building a "GitHub Assistant Server" to illustrate the process.

 ## Understanding MCP and Cline's Role in Building Servers